-Do you ever feel like an imposter in your role, that you are out of your depth, will get ‘found out’, or do not deserve your success?
+Do you ever feel like an imposter in your role, that you will get ‘found out’, or do not deserve your success?

-If so, you are far from alone as this is extremely common amongst high achievers.
+If so, you are far from alone as this is extremely common amongst business people.

-According to research in the ‘International journal of behavioural science’ up to 70% of people experience this.
+For instance, according to research in the ‘International journal of behavioural science’ up to 70% of people experience imposter syndrome.

 It is a name or label given to thoughts of inadequacy and questioning your right and credibility to do what you are doing.
-It creates feelings of insecurity, self-doubt, anxiety, lack of self-worth, and even depression.
+This leads to feelings of insecurity, self-doubt, anxiety, lack of self-worth, and even depression.

-It could occur at any time but there ways that it shows up that many people can easily recognise.
-Three examples are:
+Imposter syndrome can occur at any time but there are ways that it shows up that many people can easily recognise.
+Five common examples are:

 Business people, as I know from my own experience, are notoriously hard on themselves.
 The drive to succeed, whilst good for getting things done, also has a shadow side of self-criticism.

-Because entrepreneurs are visionary it can often seem like the future is better than the present, hence an intense desire to get there.
-Instead of enjoying each moment and the successes they have had, they are often beset by self-doubt and fear of loss.
+Because entrepreneurs are visionary the future can seem more compelling than the present, hence an intense desire to get there.
+So, instead of enjoying each moment they are often beset by self-doubt and fear of loss.

-I once coached someone who was highly successful in his field but was going through a career change.
+I once coached a client through a career change and he had been highly successful in his previous field.
 He was experiencing a great deal of stress and the origin of this was his thought that he should be excellent at his new job right off the bat.

-It is a wonderful thing to keep learning and yet the idea that you need to know everything will also lead you into a trap.
+It is a wonderful thing to know a lot.
+Yet it is a rabbit hole to think you should know everything and if you don’t it somehow means you are not good enough.
 If we keep comparing where we are to where we think we should be it sucks the joy from life.

-So, is it possible to significantly reduce or even eliminate the thoughts that create these feelings of insecurity, self-doubt, and being an imposter?
+So, is it possible to significantly reduce or eliminate the thoughts that create feelings of insecurity, self-doubt, and being an imposter?

 Years ago, I came across the teachings of Ram Dass.
-One the things he talks about is how when we are born, we immediately go into what he calls ‘somebody training’.
+He observed that when we are born, we immediately go into what he called ‘somebody training’.
+He said:

 “You walk down the street and you’re somebody; you dress like somebody; your face looks like somebody.
 Everybody is reinforcing their structure of the universe over and over again and you meet [each other] like two huge things meeting.
 We enter into these conspiracies.
 You say, I’ll make believe you are who you think you are if you make believe I am who I think I am.”